 - Document Uploader: Submit documents securely to the Financial Aid Office with the SCC Document Uploader (requires your StarID).
 Acceptable formats are .doc, .docx, .jpg, and .pdf.

-- After all, required documents have been submitted and processed by the Financial Aid Office, your financial award offer will be posted to your eServices account.
+- After all, required documents have been submitted and processed by the Financial Aid Office, your financial award offer will be posted to your eServices account

-Understanding Your Financial Aid Award Offer
+1. Review Your Award Offer

 Additional Resources